iru-one-syah/BC-biometrics/README.md

-# Cross-Talk ID : Identify Yourself with Bone-Conducted Sound
+# Cross-Talk ID - User Identification

 This dataset was used in a recent conference paper: "........" (under review).